Disney Throwback

 Being that the Disney company is no stranger it animation, it only makes sense that they would provide courses in this subject!
 What’s cool about this core study is that guests had the chance to dabble in an array of animation styles based on which classes they chose to take.
 For example, guests could choose to take a class in Clay Animation where they would have a chance to become a part of a film production unit working to develop at Claymation film.
 Guests curious about the production side of animation could work alongside a Disney Institute animator learning drawing techniques!
 There was even a course in Computer Animation — a fairly new concept at the time.

-More on Kait Around The Kingdom: My Fastpass+ Picks: Disney's Hollywood Studios
+More on Kait Around The Kingdom: Beastly Kingdom

 Culinary Arts